smorabit/hdWGCNA/.github/ISSUE_TEMPLATE/question.md

 ---

 **Describe your question**
 Provide a clear and concise question regarding the hdWGCNA package, and ensure to include all of the relevant details to understand your question.
-If you have more than one unrelated question, please open separate GitHub issues.
+If you have more than one question, please open separate GitHub issues.